-You may run a plethora of business software, such as an ERP system, CRM solution, eCommerce applicaion, WMS or bespoke system, but the lack of connectivity between these systems can cause significant inefficiencies and competitive weakness.
-Bridging the gap between disparate on-premise and cloud based applications enables systems to work together and dynamically transform data so that it is always compatible with the recipient system(s).
-Software application integration can be achieved through code free integration tools connecting web services and API’s to join systems, departments and people together – removing data bottlenecks and repetitive data entry.
+You may run a plethora of business software, such as an ERP system, CRM solution, eCommerce application, WMS, or a bespoke system, but the lack of connectivity between these systems can cause significant inefficiencies and competitive weakness.
+Bridging the gap between disparate on-premise and cloud-based applications enables systems to work together and dynamically transform data so that it is always compatible with the recipient system(s).
+Software application integration can be achieved through code-free integration tools connecting web services and API’s to join systems, departments, and people together – removing data bottlenecks and repetitive data entry.
 Integration projects no longer need to be complex and costly to manage.
 Common software integration scenarios can include:

 - XML, CSV, TXT file integration

-- Marketing automation and integration e.g. dotmailer, MailChimp, HubSpot etc.
+- Marketing automation and integration e.g. MailChimp, HubSpot, etc.

-Business reports and documentation are a vital part of departmental analysis, allowing the review of critical information to assist with improving management decision making.
-Regardless of the nature of the report, the creation, distribution and management of reports is a time-consuming and error prone administration task, often requiring data from multiple databases.
+Business reports and documentation are a vital part of the departmental analysis, allowing the review of critical information to assist with improving management decision-making.
+Regardless of the nature of the report, the creation, distribution, and management of reports is a time-consuming and error-prone administration task, often requiring data from multiple databases.
 Removing the repetitive administration from reporting procedures ensures compliance and improves the visibility of data.
-By dynamically automating your in-house reporting tool, such as Sage Reports, Crystal Reports or MS Reporting Services, reports can be automatically created and distributed via email, FTP, attached to a CRM record or placed on a network location.

 - Automating stock management reports